nats-io/nats-site/content/blog/nats-server-29-release.md

 #### Memory usage for containered deployments

 As noted above, the NATS server can be deployed in many different environments.
-An increasingly common one is in containerized environments where, historically, reliable resource management from within a container has been difficult.
+An increasingly common one is in containerized environments where, historically, reliable resource management from within a container has been difficult since the Go runtime is unaware of the memory limits set by cgroups in a container and instead base the behavior of the Go GC on the available memory from the host.

 Earlier this year, [Go 1.19](https://go.dev/doc/go1.19) was released which introduced a new environment variable called `GOMEMLIMIT` which better controls when the garbage collector runs in lower-memory resourced environments (see this useful [blog][gomemlimit] on the topic).